ktekinay/XsEdit/README.md

 - Switched to true indents so code can be copied to other editors better.
 - Commenting will start at the first non-whitespace character.
 - Fixed bug where line-continuation character within a comment was treated as a true line-continuation character.
+- In Test Run, ability to ignore the remaining Print and Input events in the script (a sort-of cancel function).